 - All teams need to be prepared to start 15 minutes prior to their official start time.

 - Non-wood bats must be BBCOR certified, and marked (silkscreen or other manufacturer placed marking) is legal.

 - Wood bats no thicker than 2-3/4” in diameter or longer than 36” in length, is legal.

 - Some events are Wood Bat ONLY - please see event description for bat types allowed.

-- Once all UP AND COMING supplied baseball have been exhausted, teams will be required to supply useable High school quality baseballs to complete the game.
+- Once all Up & Coming's supplied baseballs have been exhausted, teams will be required to supply useable High school quality baseballs to complete the game.

 The Head Coach

 - The Head Coach is The Accountable person for their team.
 The head coach will take responsibility for their staff players conduct.
 They will enforce the policies outlined in the UP AND COMING Showcase Tournament rules document.

 - The head coach will be held financially accountable for any and all fines incurred by their team.
 The head coach and his coaching staff will display and maintain a professional decorum.

 - The Head Coach or representative MUST have available upon demand a The UP AND COMING Showcase Tournament player roster signed by a legally responsible (18 years or older) for each player listed on the roster.